syncfusion-content/winui-docs/winui/Scheduler/Appointments.md

 {% endhighlight %}
 {% highlight c# %}
 this.RecursiveAppointmentCollection = new ObservableCollection<Meeting>();
-//Adding custom appointment in the custom appointment collection.
+//Adding business object in the business object collection.
 Meeting dailyEvent = new Meeting
 {
     EventName = "Daily scrum meeting",